MACS for MOMs TeleECHO Clinic

 The ECHO model™ links expert specialist teams at an academic institution with prescribers in local communities to address the inadequate supply of culturally appropriate and accessible specialty care in rural and traditionally underserved areas.
 Together, they participate in weekly teleECHO clinics, which are like virtual grand rounds combined with mentoring and patient case presentations.
 TeleECHO clinics focused on the treatment of substance use disorders and behavioral health disorders have been operating since 2005 with significant success in increasing the number of waivered prescribers as well as improving geographic access to medication-based treatment in rural and underserved areas.
 Find out more from the University of New Mexico.

-How to request information about the TeleECHO Clinic
+How to request information about MACS for MOMs TeleECHO Clinic

 MACS for MOMs is made possible through funding from the Maryland Department of Health.